CesarePeli/Math_Physics_Logic/insights/lorenz-attractor.md

 ---
 title: "The Structure of the Lorenz Attractor"
-meta-description: "A rigorous and geometric overview of the Lorenz attractor, inspired by R. F. Williams’ 1979 topological analysis."
+meta-description: "A rigorous and geometric overview of the Lorenz attractor, based on R. F. Williams’ topological analysis."
 permalink: "/insights/lorenz-attractor/"
 background_image: "/images/lorenz.png"
 ---